By Linda T. Kennedy

 - You’re bilingual, technology-inclined, or love math, science, or special education.
 These academic discipline areas currently lack qualified teachers statewide, according to the U.S. Department of Education.
 Federal Perkins Loan borrowers who are full time teachers in these academic areas, or any other field of expertise where the state educational agency determines there is a shortage of qualified teachers, can qualify for a cancellation of up to 100 percent of their loan.

 - Teaching without student loan debt.
 There is more than one way to earn student loan forgiveness as a teacher.
 For instance, by teaching in elementary and secondary schools designated by the U.S. Department of Education as having a high concentration of students from low-income families.
 If you choose to teach in one of these designated schools (find the designated schools for Texas in the Teacher Cancellation Low Income Directory) and meet other qualifications, you may be eligible for forgiveness of up to 100 percent of your Federal Perkins Loan.
-Read about more ways to qualify for student loan forgiveness as a teacher here.

 - Job Security.
 Most places in Texas need more teachers in all subjects, particularly rural areas.
 Texas has more schools in rural areas than any other state in the United States, according to data from a March 2017 Texas Rural Schools Task Force Report.
 Rural schools, as classified by the Texas Education Agency, accounted for 459 of the 1,247 school districts in Texas, including charters, juvenile justice, and state schools for the deaf and blind or visually impaired.
 So, if you’re interested in teaching in Texas, the Task Force is creating ways to recruit and keep you in the rural Texas classroom.